panteliselef/astro-with-clerk-auth/packages/astro-clerk-auth/README.md

 - [OrganizationList](https://clerk.com/docs/components/organization/organization-list)
 - [OrganizationProfile](https://clerk.com/docs/components/organization/organization-profile)

 All of the above can be used with React or Vanilla JS.
-They only difference is the import path
+The only difference is the import path.

 ```ts
 // Import UserProfile build with React (requires `@astro/react`)